 Tibet, formally known as the Tibet Autonomous Region, is an autonomous province in southwest China.
-It's often called the “Roof of the World” due to its location across the Tibetan Plateau and several mountain ranges that give the area an average elevation of more than 16,000 feet.
+It's often called the “Roof of the World” due to its location across the Tibetan Plateau and several mountain ranges that give the area an average elevation of more than 14,000 feet.
 Due to its rugged terrain, Tibet is sparsely populated, leaving many of its natural features and attractions undeveloped.
-Its capital is Lhasa, and its population as of 2010 was about 3 million people.

 Lhasa, located in the south-central portion of Tibet, is a prefecture-level city that serves as the capital of the region.
-As of 2015, it had a population of just over 900,000.
+As of 2020, it had a population of just under 500,000.
 The city's primary draw for tourists is its culture steeped in the traditions of Tibetan Buddhism and monastic life.
 Attractions in Lhasa include the Jokhang Temple, which has been called the “spiritual heart of Tibet,” the buzzing bazaars of Barkhor Steet, and the incredible Potala Palace complex.

 Everest Base Camp

-If your ambition is to climb Mount Everest instead of merely visiting the base, you should make sure to purchase hiking and mountaineering insurance, available as part of a hazardous sports travel insurance package.
+If your ambition is to climb Mount Everest instead of merely visiting the base, you should make sure to purchase mountaineering insurance, available as part of a hazardous sports travel insurance package.
 The risk of mountain climbing (especially one as daunting as Everest) is too great for a basic insurance plan to cover, but purchasing the coverage will protect you should the worst happen.
 You must ensure that the coverage you purchase does not exclude climbing at the extreme altitudes of Mount Everest.
 Contact us if you have any questions.